-The Multi-Material BC (MMBC) residential packaging and printed paper recycling program accepts foam packaging used to package household electronics and appliances or food, for example egg cartons; trays for meat, seafood, or vegetables; or take-out containers.
+The Recycle BC residential packaging and printed paper recycling program accepts foam packaging used to package household electronics and appliances or food, for example egg cartons; trays for meat, seafood, or vegetables; or take-out containers.
 This foam is lightweight and provides protection for its contents, and is often referred to as polystyrene or the brand name “Styrofoam”.

-This foam packaging is accepted for recycling at all MMBC depots.
+This foam packaging is accepted for recycling at all Recycle BC depots.
 It should not be placed in curbside or multi-family collection containers as it breaks and crumbles easily during the collection process.
 The broken pieces are difficult to separate from other recyclables and this mixture of materials is incompatible with the recycling process, meaning that neither the foam nor the other materials can be recycled properly.

 Preparing your foam for recycling

 Please remove any plastic wrap, leftover food, tape, labels, or anything that isn’t foam from your foam packaging.
 At the depot, plastic foam must be sorted into white and coloured.
 This is because these two categories behave differently in the recycling process.
 Foam packaging that is mostly white but has coloured specs or ink printed on it belongs with coloured foam.

 Once separated, the foam is compressed so that it can be shipped to a material re-manufacturer, where it could become picture frames, park benches, and more.

 There are other types of foam packaging in use, but these are not accepted in the Recycle BC program as they are incompatible with current recycling processes.
 You can tell the difference between the foam packaging that is accepted and not accepted in a few ways.
 First, if the foam snaps when you try to bend it, it is accepted.
 Second, if the foam is easy to squish, is a bag, or is flexible wrapping, it’s not accepted.